MoldyHouse/godot_bbcode_editor/README.md

 - Compact editor for BBCode-enabled `RichTextLabel` text.
 - Resizable source and real-time preview panes.
 - Formatting toolbar with common Godot BBCode tags.
 - Inspector integration and standalone Command Palette playground.
+Press `Crtl + Shift + P` to open the command palette then type `bbcode`, select it to open the playground.
 - Apply with `Ctrl+S`/`Cmd+S` and safe closing with `Esc`.
 - Reusable editor dialog for other Godot editor plugins.